ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian-Ubuntu/HOWTO Install and Configure a Shibboleth IdP v4.x on Debian-Ubuntu Linux with Apache2 + Jetty9.md

  * Logo:
    * size: 80x60 px (or other that respect the aspect-ratio)
    * format: PNG
+   * style: with a transparent background
  * Favicon:
    * size: 16x16 px (or other that respect the aspect-ratio)
    * format: PNG
+   * style: with a transparent background

 ## Software that will be installed